Skip to content

 Rule Interface

-Every rule implements the Rule interface from src/types/rule.ts:
+Every rule implements the Rule interface:

 typescript